Trials Currently Enrolling

 Post-FDA Approval, Initial US Clinical Experience with Watchman Left Atrial Appendage Closure for Stroke Prevention in Atrial Fibrillation

 Initial US Clinical Experience evaluates the acute procedural performance and complication rates for all WATCHMAN cases performed in the US since FDA approval.

-The authors conclude that despite a large fraction of previously-inexperienced operators, in the real world post-FDA approval experience of WATCHMAN LAAC, procedural success was high and complication rates low.
+The authors conclude that despite a large fraction of previously-inexperienced operators, in the real-world post-FDA approval experience of WATCHMAN LAAC, procedural success was high and complication rates low.

 CAP 2 Registry

 The Continued Access to PREVAIL (CAP2) Registry is a multi-center prospective non-randomized study allowing continued access to the WATCHMAN Device, following the PREVAIL trial, during regulatory review of the pre-market application for the WATCHMAN Device.
-The primary objective of the CAP registry was to collect additional safety and effectiveness data on the WATCHMAN Device in subjects with non-valvular atrial fibrillation who are deemed by their physicians to be suitable for warfarin therapy.
+The primary objective of the CAP2 registry was to collect additional safety and effectiveness data on the WATCHMAN Device in patients with non-valvular atrial fibrillation who are deemed by their physicians to be suitable for warfarin therapy.